 People who really know and care about food agree that store brands are the best choice for staple foods.
 A 2015 study by scholars at the University of Chicago and Brown University found that professional chefs are more likely to choose store brands for their “pantry staples.”
 They make over 75% of their purchases in this category from store brands, while average consumers choose store brands only 60% of the time.

 - Sugar.
-You’ll also save with store brand sugar, but not nearly as much.
-Domino’s pure cane sugar costs $0.52 per pound, while Great Value costs $0.43 per pound, about 17% less.
+You’ll also save with store-brand sugar, but not nearly as much.
+Domino’s pure cane sugar costs $0.57 per pound, while Great Value costs $0.49 per pound, about 14% less.

 - Vinegar.
-A quart of Heinz white vinegar costs $1.74, while a gallon of Great Value costs $0.82.
+A quart of Heinz white vinegar costs $1.74, while a gallon of Great Value costs $0.80.
 That’s a savings of about 53%.
-This is an especially good deal if you clean with vinegar since you’ll go through it quickly.
+However, if you buy by the gallon — a good idea if you clean with vinegar since you’ll go through it quickly — the savings is only about 20%.

 Which Store Brands Are the Best